 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 You have certain rights relating to your personal data under data protection law.
 These rights will depend on our reason for processing your information.
 You have the right to:

-If you wish to exercise your rights (including a Subject Access Request), ask a question or lodge a complaint please contact firstname.lastname@example.org.
+If you wish to exercise your rights (including a Subject Access Request), contact our Data Protection Officer (DPO) ask a question or lodge a complaint please contact email@example.com.